Fuel Saving Gadgets That Actually Work — Here's the Real-World Proof

 Who Verified the Data?

-Co-developer of the engineering foundation for thermal optimisation performance.
+Co-developer of the engineering foundation for thermal optimisation performance, with expertise in applied thermodynamics and combustion systems.

-Independent vehicle testing body that conducted the China fuel efficiency trials.
+Independent vehicle testing body that conducted the China fuel efficiency trials under the GB18285-2005 national emissions standard.

-Government environmental body that certified the emissions results from China testing.
+Government environmental body that certified the emissions and fuel consumption results from the Qinhuangdao China fleet testing.

-Professional engineering body that validated the technical methodology.
+Professional engineering body that validated the technical methodology used in multi-vehicle Japan road tests.

-Cleared all efficiency claims as substantiated under Japan's advertising standards, following an investigation in which 19 competitors received cease-and-desist orders.
+Cleared all efficiency claims as substantiated under Japan's advertising standards, following an investigation in which 19 competitors received cease-and-desist orders for insufficient evidence.

 Commercial Bus & Coach Trial — Yamanashi Kotsu